themesberg/flowbite/content/typography/text.md

 Use the `text-center` class to align the text content to the center of the page.

 {{< example id="text-center-example" github="typography/text.md" show_dark=true >}}
-<p class="text-center text-gray-500 dark:text-gray-400">Get started with an enterprise-level, professionally designed, fully responsive, and HTML semantic set of web pages, sections and over 400+ components crafted with the utility classes from Tailwind CSS and based on the Flowbite component library</p>
+<p class="text-center text-body">Get started with an enterprise-level, professionally designed, fully responsive, and HTML semantic set of web pages, sections and over 400+ components crafted with the utility classes from Tailwind CSS and based on the Flowbite component library</p>
 {{< /example >}}

 ### Right